serverless/examples/aws-node-scheduled-cron/README.md

 ## Additonal Resources

-For more information on running cron with Serverless check out the [Tutorial: Serverless Scheduled Tasks](https://parall.ax/blog/view/3202/tutorial-serverless-scheduled-tasks) by parallax.
+For more information on running cron with Serverless check out the [Tutorial: Serverless Scheduled Tasks](https://parall.ax/blog/view/3202/tutorial-serverless-scheduled-tasks) by Parallax.